::p_load('sf', 'tidyverse', 'tmap', 'spdep', 'onemapsgapi', 'units', 'matrixStats', 'readxl', 'jsonlite', 'olsrr', 'corrplot', 'ggpubr', 'GWmodel',

 Projected CRS: SVY21

-goodprisch_sf <- st_read(dsn = "data/geospatial/sourced", layer = "goodprimarysch")
+<- st_read(dsn = "data/geospatial/sourced", layer = "goodprimarysch") goodprisch_sf

 Reading layer `goodprimarysch' from data source